© 2022 Vinnie Bagwell, sculptor, photograph by Donna Davis/Ms. Davis Photography

 Open to the public.
 Parking available.

-10. The Neuberger Museum of Art, the African Art Collection
+13. The Neuberger Museum of Art, the African Art Collection

 African art has been an integral part of the Neuberger Museum of Art since it opened in 1974.
 In 1999, the collection almost doubled in size with the major gift of 153 works from the collection of the late Lawrence Gussman, a notable collector and a resident of Scarsdale, New York.
 Gussman’s interest in Africa began in 1957 when he met Dr. Albert Schweitzer at his hospital in Labaréné (Gabon).

+Since the museum's inception, both African and African American art has been an integral part of the permanent collection.
 The collection is strongest in the arts of central Africa.
 However, major objects offer artistic insights into more than 30 cultures and span a geographic area from Mali to Mozambique.

 735 Anderson Hill Road, Purchase